 Year 1: Year 2: Year 3: Year 4: Year 5:

-2. Do you have any extra allowances for the year (is your annual pollution emission less than
+I your allowances (is

-your total allowances in hand)?
+allowances in han d)?

-a) NO, skip to question 3

-b) YES, how many (you can skip question 3)?
+a) YES, how many y extra allowances do o you need?

 Year 1: Year 2: Year 3: Year 4: Year 5:

-3. Did you exceed your allowances (is your annual pollution emission greater than your tota 1

-allowances in hand)?

-a) YES, how many extra allowances do you need?
+penalties you will pay

 Year 1: Year 2: Year 3: Year 4: Year 5:

-b) Calculate any penalties you will pay if you are not able to purchase extra allowances.
+c) How much wou ıld you be willing to p pay for an allowanc e?
+Divide the pena lty amount by

+owances you need.

 Year 1: Year 2: Year 3: Year 4: Year 5:

-c) How much would you be willing to pay for an allowance?
-Divide the penalty amount by

-the number of allowances you need.

-Year 1: Year 2: Year 3: Year 4: Year 5:

-The auctioneer (your teacher) will now tally the number of allowances available.
+The auctioneer (y our teacher) will nov v tally the number of of allowances availa ble.

-4. Before trading begins, would you like to purchase pollution reduction technology?
-If yes, now
+4. Before trading begins, would you lil ke to purchase pollu ution reduction tech nology?
+If yes, how

 many units?

 Year 1: Year 2: Year 3: Year 4: Year 5:

-Recalculate you r annual pollution emissions.
-Year 1: Year 2: Year 3: Year 4: Year 5: The auctioneer will now re-tally th e number of allow ances available.
-No w begin trading.
-Some groups have ext tra allowances that t they may wish to sell, while others w ill be paying fines if they do not acquire e extra allowances.
-Note that groups w ith extra allowances s do not have to sell them if the selling pri if the selling price is not high enough.
-They can bank them for use or sale in later rounds.
-5. How did your [,] group end up at t he end of the year (+/-)? (include mo oney received for extra allowances sold , money paid in pe enalties or for extra allowances needed , money paid for pollution reduct ion technology, an d the number of al lowances banked) Year 1: Year 2: Year 3: Year 4: Year 5: 6.
-What is the c current price of an allowance?
-Year 1: Year 2: Year 3: Year 4: Year 5: Now go on to th ie next round.
-You ur teacher will tell y ou the number of a llowances each group will receive.
-Re member that this number may go up or down.
-For each round, fill in the above work sheet, recording the results of each round of trading.
-Be sure to keep track of your current account: the amount (+ or -) that your group has had earned or spent.
+Recalculate your a annual pollution emis ssions.

+Year 1: Year 2: Year 3: Year 4: Year 5:

+The auctioneer wi Il now re-tally the nu umber of allowances s available.
+Now be egin trading.
+Some

+groups have extra allowances that the y may wish to sell, while others will be paying fines if they

+do not acquire ext tra allowances.
+Note e that groups with e extra allowances do not have to sell them

+if the selling price is not high enough.
+They can bank the em for use or sale i n later rounds.

+roup end up at the e

+allowances sold, r money paid in penalt ies or for extra allo wances needed, mo ney paid for

+n technology, and the

+Year 1: Year 2: Year 3: Year 4: Year 5:

+rent price of an allow

+Year 1: Year 2: Year 3: Year 4: Year 5:

+next round.
+Your te

+will receive.
+Remember that this number may go up or down.
+For each round, fill in the above

+work sheet, recor ding the results of ea ach round of trading g.
+Be sure to keep track of your current

+account: the amo account: the amount (+ or -) that your group has had earned or spent.